 The significance of Trump's victory edit

 At the same time, and furthering complicating my reflections, I differ with post-election analyses that characterize Trump’s victory as a landslide.
 Despite the substantial odds against a Harris victory, the election was extremely close.
-Nor do I agree with claims that she would have won if she had moved toward the political center.
-On the contrary, I believe that her electoral prospects would have increased if she had emulated Trump’s populist condemnation of the elite—but not by supporting his reactionary goal turning back the clock to Make America Great Again but by attacking corporate power and greed, devoting greater government resources to addressing social problems like inadequate housing, poverty, and public health as well as redistributing more equitably the fruits of economic growth.
-This program might have increased her support among white working people (especially men) who have migrated to the Republican Party since the 1990s and prevented the erosion of Democratic support by Black and Latino voters (especially men) that occurred in 2024.
+Nor do I agree with those who claim that she would have won if she had moved toward the political center.
+On the contrary, I believe that her electoral prospects would have increased if she had emulated Trump’s populist condemnation of the elite—but not by supporting his reactionary goal of turning back the clock to Make America Great Again but by attacking corporate power and greed, devoting greater government resources to addressing social problems like inadequate housing, poverty, and public health as well as redistributing more equitably the fruits of economic growth.
+This program might have increased her support among white working people (especially men) who have migrated to the Republican Party since the 1990s and might have prevented the erosion of Democratic support by Black and Latino voters (especially men) that occurred in 2024.

 Why a democratic victory was unlikely